 As our courses are reviewed regularly as part of our quality assurance framework, the modules you can choose from may vary from those shown here.

-These compulsory modules are designed to provide you with the knowledge, understanding and skills you will need to successfully complete the course.
+These compulsory modules will provide you with the knowledge, understanding and skills you will need to successfully complete the course.

 - Education, Childhood and Youth Culture: Film and Literature